What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 White waves are different:

-• spores of white or cream color;
+• white or cream-colored spores;

-• plates are narrow and frequent;
+• the plates are narrow and frequent;

 Externally, this mushroom is characterized by: